Early voting Options

 - The deadline for submitting an application to receive a ballot by mail is Friday of the week before Election Day.
 However, applicants, whose applications are received just prior to the deadline, risk not receiving a ballot if the mail is not delivered timely.

-Advance Ballots by Mail top
+Early Ballots by Mail top

 Marking Your Ballot top